Suraminiel/QuestBoard/README.md

 ## Licensing

 This project is provided without a license.
 You are free to view, fork, and use it for personal, non-commercial purposes.
-However, you may not redistribute or modify the code for commercial or non-commercial purposes without obtaining permission from the author.
+However, you may not redistribute or modify the code for commercial purposes without obtaining permission from the author.